gregory-lee-bartholomew/bootsync/README.md

 - util-linux (mountpoint, findmnt)
 - selinux-policy-devel (needed by sepolicy\_install)

-# About

-This is a rewrite of a previous version of this software by the same name.
-The previous version made /boot a symlink and the mountpoints for the ESPs were of the form /boot.[a-z].
-This version uses a bind mount for /boot instead of the symlink and the mountpoints for the ESPs are expected to be of the form /boot@[a-z].
-If you used the previous version, reconfiguring the mountpoints to use the new form and running `sudo make install` should be sufficient to upgrade.

 # Installation

 These scripts expect that the ESPs to be kept synchronized are mounted to directories named /boot@? where the question mark (?) is a single character in the range [a-z] that is unique to each ESP.
 The distinguishing character could, for example, correlate with the lettering of the corresponding SCSI disk device nodes that the ESPs are stored on (i.e. /dev/sda1 -> /boot@a, /dev/sdb1 -> /boot@b, etc.).
 Setting up such a correlation is just a recommendation.
 Only the pattern for the directory name matters.
 Where the /boot@? directories actually mount from is irrelevant to the scripts.